levelek1337/XCA-Bypass/README.md

 ~~to install it u need : https://apps.microsoft.com/detail/9nblggh4nns1~~

-microsoft black listed xbox companion app microsoft store and app installer, now u need to install it with powershell command
+microsoft black listed xbox companion app microsoft store and app installer, now u need to install it with powershell command, you might need to turn on installing from any source in developer settings

 `Add-AppxPackage -Path "C:\Users\EXAMPLE\Desktop\XCA Bypass\Microsoft.XboxApp_48.54.25001.0_neutral_~_8wekyb3d8bbwe.AppxBundle"`